Anime Expo (AX) unites fans for the largest celebration of Japanese pop culture in North America.

 Wayfinding and Area IDs unite the space, and a map guides the way.
 We walked the site with the AX team to gather a detailed understanding and translate it to highly useful and visually pleasing guest maps.
 Our exploded map style made all levels and areas of the convention center easy to understand and navigate.

 Within the main events of AX are several sub-events, parties, and shows with their own exclusive feel and brand identities.
-We provided graphic theming and design elements attach each sub event to the main event but give them an character all their own.
+We provided unique graphic theming and design elements for each sub-section, but still managed to maintained a consistent theme that ultimately tied back to the overall conference theme.